sloth30799/Dinner-Dice/README.md

 ![Imgur](https://i.imgur.com/LVs08Gl.png)

-Welcome to the Dinner-Dice-App!
-This tool is designed to help you come up with new and exciting recipe ideas by generating random recipes for you to try.
+Get inspired in the kitchen with Dinner-Dice - the perfect tool to generate new and exciting recipe ideas for your next meal.
+Shake things up and try something new with Dinner-Dice!

 # How It's Made: